 Flow normalization of volume change

 In most instances, volume change is divided by the number of years over which the change occurred.
 Another method to examine the volume change is to normalize the results by flow rather than year.
 This type of normalization allows us to control for the exponential relationship between flow and sediment transport, meaning that we can observe results without needing to account separately for wet and dry years.
-This procedure notcannotcannot be used for normalization of volume change upstream of Overton Bridge because we do not have a complete set of flow data in this reach due to ungaged flow from the breakthrough channel.
+This procedure can only be used for normalization of volume change downstream of Overton Bridge because we do not have a complete set of flow data for the upstream reach due to ungaged flow from the breakthrough channel.

 Normalization by flow was calculated by dividing volume change by the q dividend (Equation 4.1).
 The q dividend is the square of the flow volume that passed through the channel during the time that the volume change occurred.
 It is calculated by converting the daily mean flow rate to units of cubic yards per day, then squaring this value.
 Finally, the squared values are summed, and the resulting quantity is in units of 1/yd3.
 Sediment transport capacity is often related to a power function of flow, with common exponents ranging from 1.4 to 2.4 (Julien & Simons, 1985).
 For the purposes of this analysis, we chose an exponent of 2.0 as recommended by our Independent Science Advisory Committee (ISAC, 2023).